bokeh/bokeh/README.md

    start it by executing `$ python startlocaldebug.py`.
 The debug webserver is configured to ask the hem server for compiled javascript, rather than read the pre-compiled js off of disk.
+ * For the embedded plotting examples, or the production server, you will need to compile the js yourself,
+   * `$ hem build -d`, will build the Bokeh application.js file
+   * `$ hem build -d -s slug.notebook.json` will build bokehnotebook.js, which is used for all the notebook examples
- * For the embedded plotting examples, or the production server, you will need to compile the js yourself, by executing `$ hem build -d`, the `-d` option will prevent hem from uglifying the js, which breaks the notebook export at the moment.
+   * the `-d` option will prevent hem from uglifying the js, which breaks the notebook export at the moment.